AdamBoley/Exam-Scores-Analysis/README.md

 Some line too long errors were detected.
 These were corrected.

-#### Jupyter Notebooks
+#### Jupyter Notebooks Testing

 Throughout development, I ran each of the project's Jupyter Notebooks many times.
-On ocassion, errors were found, and these were always due to changed variable names or missing imports.
+On occasion, errors were found, and these were always due to changed variable names or missing imports.
 Running the notebooks without issue is proof that they work as intended.
 The model training cells can take up to several minutes to execute, but this is to be expected.
+The notebooks were last run on 30/12/22, just prior to projetc submission.

 ## Credits